75 Years Ago The U.S. Dollar Became The World's Currency. Will That Last?

 The United States, which then controlled most of the world's gold, pledged at Bretton Woods to fix the value of the dollar to gold at $35 an ounce.
 Other countries then fixed their exchange rate to the dollar, making it the central spoke of the system.

 As the U.S. started racking up huge deficits and running out of its gold reserves in the 1960s, the government found it too expensive to maintain the promise.
-And, so, in 1971, President Nixon arranged a divorce between the dollar and gold.
+And so, in 1971, President Nixon arranged a divorce between the dollar and gold.
 The dollar's value is now set by a mishmash of political and economic forces, ranging from central bank decisions to the frenetic buying and selling of traders around the world.
 The original arrangement set at Bretton Woods is long dead, but the dollar still remains the international reserve currency.

 The "Exorbitant Privilege"

 This special role for the dollar has long made other countries jealous.
-In the 1960s, the French Minister of Finance Valéry Giscard d'Estaing coined a special term for their contempt: The dollar, he said, had an "exorbitant privilege."
+In the 1960s, French Minister of Finance Valéry Giscard d'Estaing coined a special term for their contempt: The dollar, he said, had an "exorbitant privilege."

 The United States is privileged in a few important ways under this system.
 Dollars and dollar-backed securities like U.S. Treasury bonds — which is how the government issues debt — are much more attractive.
 Many countries, for instance, save by buying U.S. debt.
 China holds over a trillion dollars of it!

-"Now if another country really really wants to hold your debt, that means it's very easy for you to issue debt," Greg Kaplan, an economist at the University of Chicago, told us on the South Veranda of the hotel, which has a scenic view of a mountain pass known as Crawford Notch.
+"Now if another country really, really wants to hold your debt, that means it's very easy for you to issue debt," Greg Kaplan, an economist at the University of Chicago, told us on the South Veranda of the hotel, which has a scenic view of a mountain pass known as Crawford Notch.
 "Here in the U.S. we have this privilege of being able to issue debt at much lower rates than other countries," he says.
 This reduces the pain of deficit spending.

 The United States also has the privilege of borrowing in its own currency.
 If the United States devalues its currency, that means it devalues its debt.
 There are many reasons we would not want to do this, and it's not as easy as flipping a switch, but Kaplan says theoretically we could.
 And though the U.S. does not abuse this position, other countries have a harder time paying their bills than we do.
 When Argentina, for example, borrows in dollars, it is at the mercy of whichever direction dollars are moving in.
 Like the federal government, American companies benefit from this system, doing transactions in dollars without having to pay the costs of converting into another currency.